ElectricRCAircraftGuy/Microchip_XC32_Compiler/README.md

 # NEXT:
 # 1. [x] examine the original Microchip build script and see if it uses absolute or relative paths, and where; fix my script to follow suit.
 I may be going off in the wrong direction here accidentally having used absolute instead of relative paths.
 #   I checked: they use absolute too.
-# 1. [ ] try to add the `realpath --relative-to=` thing to the build script itself, to convert all absolute paths to relative, where needed!
+# 1. [x] try to add the `realpath --relative-to=` thing to the build script itself, to convert all absolute paths to relative, where needed!
-# 1. [ ] Consider adding -I includes to the CPPFLAGS in the GCC build section of the script, to make sure it can find the gmp-h.in and other files.
+# 1. [no] Consider adding -I includes to the CPPFLAGS in the GCC build section of the script, to make sure it can find the gmp-h.in and other files.
 # 1. [ ] UNDO THE Windows path thing I did, since I think it broke stuff (save it in a temp dir somewhere in the repo).
 # 1. [ ] make the absolute to relative path fix permanent in the build script somehow
     See: